 Nevertheless, buying art is also a serious investment.

-There are some practical aspects we have to observe regardless of our passion and interest.
+There are some practical aspects you have to observe regardless of your passion and interest.
 Buying art demands a correct investment advice so you can transform your budget into something that pleases you and ensures you a good investment at the same time.
 After all, that is indeed a future inheritance and a medium to long term investment.

-You can rely on us from the beginning until the end of this process and we will be happy to guide you according to your desire, but acting as your collecting-buying-selling-agent during all the process.
+You can rely on us from the beginning until the end of this process and we will be happy to guide you according to your desire.

 For further information, please contact us.